ykumawat/react-events-in-detail-web-071717/README.md

 ## Accessing event data
 Let's take a deeper look at the actual event being passed through.
 A `SyntheticEvent` event has all of its usual properties and methods.
-This includes its type, target, mouse coordinates, and so on.
+These includes its type, target, mouse coordinates, and so on.
 As a reminder, we add an event handler to a component, and then we can use the event's data like this:

 ```js